-28 Black-owned beauty brands to shop for Black History Month and beyond
+28 Black-owned beauty brands to shop and support

 Though inclusivity is steadily growing in the beauty industry, it can still be quite a frustrating experience to head to your local beauty store and try to find products that meet your needs as a person of color.
 Even more frustrating?
 In an industry to which people of color contribute billions of dollars every year, there seems to be only a small percentage of products that are created with our beauty needs in mind.
-So what better way to celebrate Black History Month than by checking out some really dope black-owned beauty brands that have all the solutions to your beauty woes?
 Get ready to feel seen.

 Don’t get me wrong: many non-black brands are working hard AF to make their products more accessible for women of color (about time, right?), but it’s refreshing to support brands that are for black women and by black women.
-In honor of Black History Month, here are 28 black-owned brands to support during the month of February and beyond.
 Whether you’re looking for your next go-to hair conditioner or the perfect lip gloss, these brands got you covered.

 1Pat McGrath Labs